1974 Rhodesian general election: Tribal seats

+Aftermath

+The results was reported by The New York Times that the Rhodesian Front had won a landslide victory, with incumbent Prime Minister Ian Smith, in the morning following the election following the declaration of the 34th seat, stating that he was “very pleased with the results" and showed that "Rhodesians are united behind their Government” in regards to its racial policy.

+Conversely, the election was seen as a major defeat to the Rhodesia Party and the Centre Party, the former who was seen as presenting the largest challenge to the Rhodesian Front since it took office in 1962.

+Abel Muzorewa, leader of the United African National Council, the main parliamentary black opposition to the ruling Rhodesian Front, criticised the white electorate for supporting Ian Smith's party, stating that "the white electorate in Rhodesia is possessed by a demon of fear."

+International reactions

+United Kingdom: The Parliament of the United Kingdom reaffirmed its policy of international sanctions on Rhodesia and, following a debate on 8 November 1974, the House of Commons voted to approve the Southern Rhodesia Act 1965 (Continuation) Order 1974 which renewed the Southern Rhodesia Act 1965 which stated that the United Kingdom did not recognise Rhodesia's Unilateral Declaration of Independence.

 Changes during the Assembly

 Pioneer

 Josia Hove died on 14 June 1976.
 At the byelection on 5 August 1976, Adam Hove was elected to replace him; Benjamin Panga Mbuisa and Twyman Mafohla Sibanda were unsuccessful candidates.

 Party changes

 The Land Tenure Amendment Bill of 1977 was highly controversial among Rhodesian Front MPs who objected to the opening of some areas previously designated for Europeans to African ownership.
 In a vote on 4 March 1977, twelve Rhodesian Front MPs voted against the Bill on a three line whip.
 They were Reginald Cowper, Dennis Fawcett Phillips, Richard Hope Hall, Robert McGee, John Newington, Peter Nilson, Gordon Olds, Ian Sandeman, Rodney Simmonds and Ted Sutton-Pryce.
 The Rhodesian press quickly nicknamed them The Dirty Dozen.
 In July 1977 these MPs formed the right-wing Rhodesian Action Party; this action precipitated the 1977 election as it deprived the government of the needed two-thirds majority to amend the constitution.